nitinnat/NLSearch/README.md

 * Your result will be printed in the pop up window.

 ## Issues
 * Project development has been on a hiatus due to busy schedules.
 Hope to resume development soon.
-In the mean time, if this helps you in anyway, do freely clone it and use it freely.
+In the mean time, if this helps you in anyway, do feel free to use the code.
 Do let me know if it was useful to you in anyway!

 ## References
 Forked Gensim repository to obtain doc vectors from pretrained Glove word vectors: https://github.com/jhlau/gensim